uybinhphan/quiz-nghiep-vu/README.md

 ## Architecture

 ### Client-Side Architecture
-- Single-page application (SPA) built with vanilla JavaScript, HTML, and CSS.
+- Single-page application (SPA) built with vanilla HTML, CSS, and JavaScript (ES6 modules).
+- JavaScript is organized into modules within the `js/` directory, with `js/app.js` as the main entry point.
 - Main layout managed using CSS Grid (`#app`) and CSS Variables for flexible theming (light/dark).
 - No server-side processing required for core quiz functionality.
 - PWA (Progressive Web App) features enabled via a service worker for caching.